 HOUSTON ASTROS.
-The Houston Astros, a professional baseball team, belong to the Central Division of major-league baseball's National League.
-Big-league baseball came to Houston in 1962 after Roy M. Hofheinz, with the help of wealthy oilman Robert Everett (Bob) Smithqv, gained control of the Houston Sports Association.
+The Houston Astros, a professional baseball team, belong to the West Division of Major-League Baseball's American League.
+Prior to 2013 they played in the Central Division of the National League.
+Big-league baseball came to Houston in 1962 after Roy M. Hofheinz, with the help of wealthy oilman Robert Everett (Bob) Smith, gained control of the Houston Sports Association.
 Hofheinz was a flamboyant former judge and mayor of Houston who controlled the Astros until the 1979 season.
 The Houston Colt .45s, the original name of the franchise, began play as an expansion club in 1962.
-In their first game, the Colt 45's beat the Chicago Cubs eleven to two in front of 25,271 fans in temporary Colt Stadium while awaiting the completion of the Astrodome.
+In their first game, the Colt .45s beat the Chicago Cubs eleven to two in front of 25,271 fans in temporary Colt Stadium while awaiting the completion of the Astrodome.
 That first club finished a surprising eighth in the National League, ahead of the Cubs and the expansion New York Mets.
 The next two years saw identical ninth-place finishes, with the only highlights being no-hitters thrown by Don Nottebart in 1963 and by Ken Johnson in 1964.
 The Harris County Domed Stadium, otherwise known as the Astrodome, opened in early 1965, and the team changed its name to the Astros.
 The stadium occupied 9½ acres and rose 208 feet above the playing surface.
 The Astros lost the first official game in the Astrodome two to zero to the Philadelphia Phillies.
 The 1965 season was a financial success, drawing 2,151,470 fans to the new building, but the team once again finished in last place.
 In fact, despite Don Wilson's no-hitter in 1968, the team still had not finished higher than ninth place since its inaugural season.
 The quality of play over this stretch was poor, but Judge Hofheinz always made sure the fans were entertained with various promotions and stunts.
 The quality of play began to pick up in the early 1970s, with the Astros finishing with their best record yet, of 84–65, in 1972.
-Emerging stars Joe Morgan and Cesar Cedeno were two of the best players in the national league.
+Emerging stars Joe Morgan and Cesar Cedeno were two of the best players in the National League.
 Morgan was traded to the Cincinnati Reds, however, and the success did not last.